Additional

 - design and revise web pages and frontend experiences

-- create and work with documents, spreadsheets, presentations, PDFs, and local files
+- create and work with Word-style documents, Excel-style spreadsheets, PowerPoint-style decks, PDFs, and local files

 - automate recurring work across channels, connectors, devices, and schedules